zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am a PhD researcher at the University of Manchester and the NaCTeM group, supervised by Prof. Sophia Ananiadou.
 Previously, I worked as an NLP researcher at Tencent Technology in Shanghai.
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

 My research topic is **Interpreting and Improving Large Language Models -- From Internal Mechanisms to Reliable and Capable Systems**.
 I develop tools and methods to explain, debug, and enhance LLMs/MLLMs — grounding predictions to diagnose failures and build more trustworthy systems.
-[My resume](/assets/resume_zepingyu_2026_foxmail.pdf)

 <span style="color:purple;">I am actively seeking Research Scientist and Applied Scientist positions starting in Fall 2026.
 Please feel free to contact me at zepingyu@foxmail.com if you have any suitable openings!</span>